-(C) Securities Transactions and Investment Income: Securities transactions are generally recorded on trade date.
+- (C) Securities Transactions and Investment Income: Securities transactions are generally recorded on trade date.
 Realized and unrealized gains and losses are calculated based on identified cost.
 Interest income, which includes accretion of discounts and amortization of premiums on mortgage-backed securities, or "MBS," commercial mortgage loans, U.S. Treasury securities and securitized debt, is recognized over the life of the investment using the effective interest method.
-For purposes of determining the effective interest rate, management estimates the future expected cash flows of its investment holdings based on assumptions including, but not limited to, prepayment and default rate assumptions.
+For purposes of determining the effective interest rate, management estimates the future expected cash flows of its investment holdings based on assumptions including, but not limited to, assumptions for future prepayment rates, default rates and loss severities (each of which may in turn incorporate various macro-economic assumptions, such as future housing prices).
 These assumptions are re-evaluated not less than quarterly and require the use of a significant amount of judgment.
-Principal write-offs are generally treated as realized losses.

-(D) Cash and Cash Equivalents: Cash and cash equivalents include amounts held in an interest bearing overnight account and money market funds.
-As of June 30, 2012 and December 31, 2011, all cash was held in an interest bearing account at the Bank of New York Mellon Corporation.

-(E) Financial Derivatives: The Company enters into various types of financial derivatives.
+Principal write-offs are generally treated as realized losses. - (D) Cash and Cash Equivalents: Cash and cash equivalents include amounts held in an interest bearing overnight account and money market funds.
+As of September 30, 2012 and December 31, 2011, all cash was held in an interest bearing account at the Bank of New York Mellon Corporation. - (E) Financial Derivatives: The Company enters into various types of financial derivatives.
 The two major types utilized are swaps and futures.